anant-365/AWS-React-Express-Node/README.md

 ## Steps to follow (FRONT-END PART)

-**Step 1: Creating an IAM user**
+**Step 1: Creating an IAM user.**
   Create an IAM user and attach the AmazonS3FullAccess policy.